Stamford Aggravated Assault Lawyer

 There are three degrees of assault.
 Other statutes describe the offense with specific aggravating circumstances such as the use of a motor vehicle while intoxicated or an assault against an individual who is elderly or disabled.

 Aggravating factors increase the severity of the crime, as well as the corresponding penalties.
-A Stamford aggravated assault lawyer knows that certain factors may trigger mandatory minimum jail sentences such as the assault of a pregnant or elderly person.
+A Stamford aggravated assault attorney knows that certain factors may trigger mandatory minimum jail sentences such as the assault of a pregnant or elderly person.